ucsb-cs148-w26/pj04-receipt-divider/team/AI_CODING.md

 ### Reflections
 Claude was very useful as it could see the file structure and read files.
 This helped with know what stuff to test and how to create the tests.
 I would definitely use claude further for both testing but hopefully learning how to use it in other ways!

+---

+## Ken Thampiratwong - Claude

+### Issue
+We wanted to migrate to a monorepo where mobile and web frontends have different functionality.

+### AI Tool
+Anthropic's Claude

+### Outcomes
+Claude helped structure the repo and created the necessary config files.
+Now, we can share some logic and components between the two frontends.

+### Reflections
+Claude was very useful as it is more SWE oriented compared to other LLMs.
+Additionally, with its agentic functionality, it could see the repo structure and edit files.
+This gave it context specific to our repo, and made Claude very easy to use.